califano-lab/acdc/README.md

 # Code

-1. Add ... to all functions (where needed)
+1. (Add ... to all functions (where needed) )
-2. Convert output to Seurat Object
-3. RunTime and other parameters added to the output
+3. (RunTime and other parameters added to the output )
 4. List of negative clusters (Thibshirani)
-5. Add automatic computation of PCA in the tool?
+5. (Add automatic computation of PCA in the tool? )
-6. Add progress bar in situations where useful
+6. ( Add progress bar in situations where useful )
 7. 100,000 -> 500 -> FastClust2 -> kNN
-8. Rename control list
+8. (Rename control list)
 9. Provide additional objective functions
-10. Tweak for span larger space when optmizing NN (possibly useful for other parameters)
+10. (Tweak for span larger space when optmizing NN (possibly useful for other parameters) )

 # Others